Woodmill High School

 INTERVENTIONS

-Instances of bullying or conflict, reported by any Woodmill Community member (pupil(s), member of staff, parent/carer) are investigated by the most appropriate person/persons to the situation.
+Instances of bullying or conflict, reported by any Woodmill Community member (pupil(s), member of staff, parent/carer) are investigated by the most appropriate person/persons to the situation; usually this will be the guidance teacher.

-Support planning will encompass the GIRFEC wellbeing indicators for all of the young persons involved in the incident.
+Support planning will encompass the GIRFEC wellbeing indicators for all the young persons involved in the incident and parent/carers will be notified.
+All of our young people are monitored after the incident has been resolved to ensure that their wellbeing is not impaired.

 INFORMATION FOR PUPILS

-If you are worried that you are being bullied, report to your Guidance Teacher, a trusted member of staff, or prefect, who will advise you on the process.
-It is ok, not to be ok and want to chat over issues.
+If you are being bullied you should speak to your Guidance Teacher, a trusted member of staff, or prefect, who will advise you on the process.
+It is ok not to be ok and want to chat over issues.

 For more information and practical support click on the link below